SkylerJohnson102020/docker_celery/README.md

 TO DO:
 - [X] Model - with file field, datetime field. created_at, updated_at, created_by
 - [X] DRF
-serializers - model serializer (do not use __all__) viewset - model viewset class from drf add action to viewset - check drf docs - get request and get the task to run urls.py - use drf routers - extra action should already be included
+- [X] serializers - model serializer (do not use __all__)
+- [] viewset - model viewset class from drf
+- [] add action to viewset - check drf docs - get request and get the task to run
+- [] urls.py - use drf routers - extra action should already be included
+- [] change .env over to os.environ